PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Using the API - CSharp

-VoyagerAPITest.cs and VoyagerManager.cs both have examples of using the API, however pay careful attention to Caveats in step 05
+VoyagerAPITest.cs and VoyagerManager.cs both have examples of using the API

 ### 01 | Construct and Init() a VoyagerDevice